 The four concentrations in the Neuroscience major represent major sub-disciplines within neuroscience.
-Students are strongly encouraged to pick one of the concentrations above by the end of their sophomore vear. and include:
+By default, students are placed into the Integrative Concentration, but can choose any concentration that suits their goals and interests:

-- A. Cellular/Molecular Neuroscience, for students who are interested in the cellular and molecular mechanisms that are involved in the functioning of the nervous system and how they relate to the creation of behavior or play a role in disease. - B. Behavioral/Cognitive Neuroscience, for students who are interested in understanding how the nervous system is involved in behaviors such as sensation/perception, movement and cognitive functioning that includes learning, memory, and emotion. - C. Computational Neuroscience, for students who are interested in quantitative and computational modeling methods to understand the functions of the nervous system and behavior and/or in the design of human-made devices that duplicate nervous system functioning. - D. General Neuroscience, for students who would like a more integrative approach and include multiple aspects of neuroscience in their curriculum.
+- A. Cellular/Molecular Neuroscience, for students who are interested in the cellular and molecular mechanisms that are involved in the functioning of the nervous system and how they relate to the creation of behavior or play a role in disease. - B. Behavioral/Cognitive Neuroscience, for students who are interested in understanding how the nervous system is involved in behaviors such as sensation/perception, movement and cognitive functioning that includes learning, memory, and emotion. - C. Computational Neuroscience, for students who are interested in quantitative and computational modeling methods to understand the functions of the nervous system and behavior and/or in the design of human-made devices that duplicate nervous system functioning. - D. Integrative Neuroscience, for students who would like a more integrative approach and include multiple aspects of neuroscience in their curriculum.
 This concentration is also good for students who are undecided, switch majors, transfer in with credits, are pursuing a health career with defined prerequisites, or have an ongoing curriculum that makes it difficult to fulfill requirements of the other concentrations.